jaegertracing/jaeger-analytics-java/README.md

 Currently these metrics are calculated:

 * Trace height - trace tree height.
 Maximum number of spans from root to leaf
+* Service depth - number of service hops from a service to the root service
-* Service height - maximum number of service changes from root to leaf.
-In other words maximum service depth
+* Service height - number of service hops from a service to the leaf service
+* Number of errors - number of errors per service
 * Network latency - latency between client and server spans split by service names

 ```